 As it comes to the time for the purchase of your new computer, many people are at a loss in regards to what they actually need versus what some salesperson is trying to sell them, but I bet at some point you were thinking whilst being confused with all the options, what computer setup do I get?

 We want to make that process easier for you, so we will break down some of the basics for the best computers or laptops in this post.
 For the purposes of this post, we will be concentrating on Intel-based, Windows Personal computers, so here goes:

 What Do You Want To Do?

-- Will you be mainly heading to be doing things like reading email, going to websites (media, social posts, Internet searching) with maybe the occasional document created?
+- Will you be doing things like reading email, surfing websites (media, social posts, Internet searching) with maybe the occasional document created?

-- Will you be coping and editing large or hi-res photos or video?
-Creating complicated presentations or being able to access large databases?
+- Will you be coping and editing large or hi-res photos or videos?
+Creating complicated presentations or looking to be able to access large databases?

-- Are you going to be playing resource-intensive video games or watching a lot of streaming training videos?
+- Are you going to be playing resource-intensive video games or creating a lot of streaming/training videos?

 - Is this heading to be a work PC with heavy daily use?

 If you need help figuring it out, the experts at Best Computer Repair are always open to help you.
 Whether a home or business computer or laptop, we will gladly help you narrow down what will fulfill your needs better.

-Certain activities will dictate a more evident dependence on PC specifications, such as high-end games, video/music editing, or a heavy utilization workstation.
+Certain activities will dictate a more evident dependence on PC specifications, such as high-end games, video/music editing, or heavy utilization programs such as ArtiCAD.
 For the purposes of this section, we are considering a general usage home/office computer.

 Storage (HARD DISK DRIVE)

 When it comes to storage, it’s always better to have more than you will need.
 If in doubt, go bigger.
 Presently, for standard HDDs (typical drives), the popular size is 1 TB (1000 GB).
 If you select for an SSD (Solid State Drive) 250 GB – 500 GB as most of your drive, a 1 TB HDD is an excellent pairing for storage.

-For everyday efficiency tasks, the included graphics processor found on many boards is typically adequate.
+For everyday efficiency tasks, the included graphics processor found on many boards is typically adequate in the computer setup.